gchp/iota/README.md

 Clone the project and run `cargo build`.

+**NOTE**: You'll need to install the [termbox](https://github.com/nsf/termbox) library before running the editor.
+See installation instructions for [rustbox](https://github.com/gchp/rustbox) which is a wrapper around the termbox library.

 Then to start the editor run `./target/iota /path/to/file.txt`.
 Or simply `./target/iota` to open an empty buffer.